anand-imcm/pb-variant-call/README.md

 > `AD`           = Allele Depth, the number of reads supporting each allele.
 > `AD_reference` = Number of reads supporting the reference allele.
 > `AD_variant`   = Number of reads supporting the variant allele.

+> `QUAL` - quality: Phred-scaled quality score for the assertion made in ALT. i.e. −10log10 prob(call in ALT is wrong).
+If ALT is ‘.’ (no variant) then this is −10log10 prob(variant), and if ALT is not ‘.’ this is −10log10 prob(no variant).
+If unknown, the missing value should be specified.
+(Numeric)

+> `FILTER` - filter status: PASS if this position has passed all filters, i.e., a call is made at this position.
+Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g. “q10;s50” might indicate that at this site the quality is below 10 and the number of samples with data is below 50% of the total number of samples.
+‘0’ is reserved and should not be used as a filter String.
+If filters have not been applied, then this field should be set to the missing value.
+(String, no whitespace or semicolons permitted)

 ## Components